Mlaiel/iacherie/payment/security/README.md

 ---

-**Ainflue Payment Security Framework - Protecting the Creator Economy**
+**IA Chérie Payment Security Framework - Protecting the Creator Economy**

 *Enterprise-grade security for the future of content monetization*